OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

 1. Public disclosure of other files
 2. Initiate a DoS attack by requesting lots of files.
 Requests are small, yet responses are much larger
+3. File content that could be deemed as illegal, offensive, or dangerous (_e.g._ personal data, copyrighted data, etc.) which will make you a host for such malicious files.

 ## File Upload Protection